Film Career Finder

 After everyone knows what is going to happen — where the frame lines will be — then the Actors return to their trailers and we shape the light using Stand-Ins.
 After the lighting is set, the Actors come back for final touches.
 After that, the first shot is taken.
 This process is repeated for every setup until all of the shots for the day have been achieved.”

 Beyond the creative work on set, a Key Grip also manages their department.
-They review all equipment orders and crew hires.
+They review all crew hires and equipment orders, including essential tools and equipment like:

 Salary